 How to design an Instagram-worthy first birthday party on a budget.

 We finally got to celebrate Caden.
 Since the pandemic started, all the typical moments I expected to experience as a first time mom were just canceled.
 No big baby shower, no friends coming over to meet the baby, no mommy and me classes, no big family holiday “firsts.”
-When my shower was canceled, we thought we’d do a “Sip and See” a few months after he was born, when that couldn’t happen I staked my claim on hosting a big first birthday celebration with all of our friends and family.
+When my shower was canceled, we thought we'd do a “Sip and See” a few months after he was born, when that couldn't happen I staked my claim on hosting a big 1st birthday celebration with a whole lot of party guests – all of our friends and family.

-It’s surreal that we were able to make this birthday party happen.
-How far we’ve come.
+It's surreal that we were able to make this birthday party happen.
+How far we'd come.
+It was a very happy birthday.

-Tons of friends reached out after seeing some of the decor from Caden’s first birthday and asked to know more.
+Tons of friends reached out after seeing the birthday party theme and some of the decor from Caden's 1st birthday and asked to know more.

 So here are the key ingredients to hosting a memorable DIY first birthday party: